TODIEFOR/Blur-MOTD/README.md

 ## Installation

 Place the "blurMotd" folder in garrysmod/addons
-Optional: Place the forcemotd.lua file in ulx/lua/ulx/modules/sh
+Optional: Drop the ulx folder in your addons to install the custom chat command

 ## Usage

 By default the motd can be opened with "!motd"
-Use "!forcemotd <player>" to force open the motd on a specified player
+Use "!forcemotd <player>" to force open the motd on a specified player (Admin Only by default, edit the permissions in the ULX menu)

 ## Credits